sylvainbx/rust-book-fr/FRENCH/src/ch12-05-working-with-environment-variables.md

 First, we lowercase the `query` string and store it in a shadowed variable with the same name.
 Calling `to_lowercase` on the query is necessary so no matter whether the user’s query is `"rust"`, `"RUST"`, `"Rust"`, or `"rUsT"`, we’ll treat the query as if it were `"rust"` and be insensitive to the case.
+While `to_lowercase` will handle basic Unicode, it won't be 100% accurate.
+If we were writing a real application, we'd want to do a bit more work here, but this section is about environment variables, not Unicode, so we'll leave it at that here.
 -->

 D'abord, nous obtenons la chaîne de caractères `recherche` en minuscule et nous